datacamp-content-public/DataWeek-101/chapter1.md

 `@instructions`
 Just try to guess what the script does.
-Once you're done, press "Run" and see what the script prints.
-You can press "Solution" to get a commented version of the script.
+Once you're done, press `Run` and see what the script prints.
+Press `Show Answer` to get a commented version of the script.

 `@hint`